Delivery and receipt of mailed documents, payments and notices may be delayed as Canada Post resumes work.

 Type 2 diabetes is affecting a growing number of residents in Mississauga.
 By 2024, it is projected that there will be more than 100,000 new diabetes cases in Peel Region.

-The City of Mississauga is the only active Canadian municipality to become a member of the CCD Programme.
+The City of Mississauga is the only active Canadian municipality to become a member of Cities for Better Health.

-The CCD Programme launched in 2014 by the Steno Diabetes Center Copenhagen, University College London and Novo Nordisk to address the growth of Type 2 diabetes and obesity.
-Today, the programme has established local partnerships in an estimated 40 cities around the world, reaching more than 175 million individuals to help prevent and control urban diabetes.
+The initiative launched in 2014 by the Steno Diabetes Center Copenhagen, University College London and Novo Nordisk to address the growth of type 2 diabetes and obesity.
+Today, it has established local partnerships in an estimated 40 cities around the world, reaching more than 175 million individuals to help prevent and control urban diabetes.

 Type 2 diabetes is a serious medical condition that affects the way the body regulates and uses sugar as fuel.
 This long-term (chronic) condition results in too much sugar circulating in the bloodstream.

-One in six adults living in Peel Region, ages of 45 and 64, has this preventable disease — one in three after age 65.
+One in six adults living in Peel Region, aged 45 to 64, has this preventable disease, and one in three after age 65.

 Type 2 diabetes is putting an added strain on our public health agencies and healthcare systems.
 The projected healthcare cost of diabetes in Peel Region is estimated to be $689 million in 2024.

-Approximately, 53.6 per cent of Peel Region residents are overweight or obese, which is the single, biggest risk factor for developing type 2 diabetes.
+Approximately, 53.6% of Peel Region residents are overweight or obese, which is the single, biggest risk factor for developing type 2 diabetes.

-Additionally, 51.3 per cent of adults in Peel Region identify as Asian, South Asian, Arab, Black and Hispanic ethnic groups and Indigenous peoples are at an increased risk of getting type 2 diabetes.
+Additionally, 51.3% of adults in Peel Region identify as Asian, South Asian, Arab, Black and Hispanic ethnic groups and Indigenous peoples are at an increased risk of getting type 2 diabetes.

-In February 2021, the City welcomed a new research hub in Mississauga, funded by Novo Nordisk, a global healthcare company and University of Toronto (U of T).
+In February 2021, the City welcomed a new research hub in Mississauga, funded by Novo Nordisk, a global health-care company, and the University of Toronto (U of T).

 Located at the University of Toronto Mississauga (UTM) campus, it brings leading public health experts together to help reduce global diseases and illness like diabetes.